Results 14,501 to 14,520 of 21044

 This is not something that belongs in the hands of a large publisher, it should be on kickstarter.

 At this point I could go on and on about the technical issues, pointless dynasty system, DRM, lack of the Dungeon faction and many more things.
-Just the thought that there is a HoMM game without black dragons and titans blows my mind."Reason is the madness of the strongest"
+Just the thought that there is a HoMM game without black dragons and titans blows my mind.to wound the autumnal city.

 29-04-2013, 01:10 PM #14514